I love working with rope in many capacities, and am comfortable working at heights.

 I have my IRATA Level 1 (Rope Access, Feb 2018), and Working at Heights qualification.
 I’m regularly involved in different types of rigging checks and rope access, and of course have a suitable harness and key equipment.

-Through one of my day jobs, I’ve been working with many wonderful professional riggers at the Circus Hub, here in Wellington.
+I’ve been working with many wonderful professional riggers at the Circus Hub, here in Wellington.
 This includes regular rigging checks of all equipment (daily, fortnightly, and six monthly), replacement and renewal of equipment (6/19 steel wire, semi-static synthetic rope, and 3 strand 15mm lines for trapeze bars, plus the associated hardware).
 Also ensuring competency and ongoing checks of the in-house riggers (some of the trainers and advanced students).

 I’ve also been a long term practitioner of Shibari and other Western Rigging.
 Attending workshops with trainers from around the world.
 Using jute, cotton, and other synthetic fibres in many ways, both structurally and artistically.